Expat's Guide to US Expat Taxes for Australia Residents

 How can I file a US tax return from Australia?

 Filing your US taxes doesn't need to be intimidating or considered as difficult as we made is super simple with our DIY tax software specifically built with expats in mind.
-Here at Expatfile, we make preparing your own US expat taxes simple, save and as quick as in 10 minutes!
+Here at Expatfile, we make preparing your own US expat taxes simple, safe and as quick as in 10 minutes!

 Ready to file your US expat return and be done for the year?
 Pleas follow the below steps and finish your expat taxes: